 1. Surgery

-Radical prostatectomy: The prostate, surrounding tissue, and seminal vesicles are all removed during surgery.
-It is possible to remove surrounding lymph nodes at the same time.
-The following are the most common forms of radical prostatectomy:
+• Radical prostatectomy: During surgery, the prostate, nearby tissue, and seminal vesicles are removed, and sometimes the surrounding lymph nodes are also taken out.
+Here are the most common types of radical prostatectomy:

 2. Radiation therapy

-Hypofractionated radiation therapy: It is a type of radiation therapy.
-A higher-than-usual total radiation dose is delivered once a day for a shorter time (fewer days).
+• Hypofractionated radiation therapy: In this type of radiation therapy a higher-than-usual total radiation dose is delivered once a day for a shorter time (fewer days).
 This therapy may have more side effects than regular radiation therapy.

 3. Radiopharmaceutical therapy